Updated July 4, 2023

 - It was the first major e-commerce site and made its first sale, that of a book, in 1995.

-- It quickly gained popularity, allowing customers to purchase items from the comfort of their own homes and have them delivered to their doors, without having to visit a physical store.
+- It quickly gained popularity, allowing customers to purchase items from the comfort of their homes and have them delivered to their doors without visiting a physical store.

 - This convenience was a game-changer that soon revolutionized the way people shopped.